 Previously David Toke worked in journalism and school teaching.
 He studied for a PhD at the Department of Political Science and International Studies (POLSIS) at the University of Birmingham from 1997-2001 before becoming a Research Fellow in POLSIS.
 In 2006 he became a Senior Lecturer in Environmental Policy and later Senior in Lecturer Energy Policy in the Departments of Sociology and POLSIS at University of Birmingham.
 He joined the University of Aberdeen in April 2013.

-He has had 50 papers published in refereed journals in different disciplines, most of all in Political Science, but also including Geography, Energy and Public Policy.
+He has had over 50 papers published in refereed journals in different disciplines, most of all in Political Science, but also including Geography, Energy and Public Policy.
 He has published five single-authored monograph books

 Besides the academic publications mentioned above he has published two widely read public interest books on energy policy.
 He has also written several book chapters and co-edited a book collection.
 He has written numerous influential reports for different NGOs.
 His work, including a report published by the World Future Council, proved to be a prime early influence (in 2007-2008) leading to the adoption of a system of feed-in tariffs for smaller renewable energy projects in the UK.
 He continues to be a leading advocate for effective policies to promote renewable energy, as can be seen from his 'green energy blog ', at http://realfeed-intariffs.blogspot.co.uk/ He has been active in the debate leading up to the UK Government's 'Electricity Market Reform'.
 He has advised and recently produced publications with environmental and green NGOs.
 Friends of the Earth published his report 'A Proven Solution: How to Grow Renewables with a Fixed Feed-in Tariff' at the end of 2012.
 See http://www.foe.co.uk/resource/briefings/david_toke_fits.pdf